coburnw/python-vxi11-server/README.md

   On a systemd os, use the command ```systemctl status rpcbind``` to verify run status.

 #### Client
-  * [python-vxi11](https://github.com/python-ivi/python-vxi11) or some other VXI-11 client library that enables interaction with a VXI-11 Server.
+  * [python-vxi11](https://github.com/python-ivi/python-vxi11) or some other VXI-11 client library that enables interaction with VXI-11 devices.

 The only client library tested against is python-vxi11.
 Other clients may expose various server bugs or protocol misunderstandings by the developer.
 Lets address them as they come.

 ### Getting started
+Unlike a client library, this 'package' is not installed.
+Simply clone and copy into the source tree of your project.

 #### server side
-Git clone into the development folder of your instrument.
 Run the simple demo clock_device.py program to start an instrument server that responds to a read command with the current time.
 Address any portmapper (rpcbind?) issues that may occur.

 #### Client side
 Copy clock_client.py to the client folder/computer and edit the connect string to reflect domain names or ip addresses of your network.
 Run clock_client.py to extract the time from the server's clock_device. clock_client.py relies on [python-vxi11](https://github.com/python-ivi/python-vxi11) for interacting with the instrument server.
-Install python-vxi11 or adapt to your client.
+Install python-vxi11 or adapt to your client library.

 ### Instrument Device development
-The InstrumentDevice class is the handler for each instrument device that resides in an instrument server and should be the template used for your instrument implementation.
-The template alone should make a fully functioning instrument that does absolutely nothing, the right way.
-Only override the methods necessary to make your instrument respond to VXI-11 requests the way you intend.
+The InstrumentDevice base class is the handler for each instrument device that resides in an instrument server and should be the base class for your instrument implementation.
+The base class alone should make a fully functioning instrument that does absolutely nothing, the right way.
+Only override the methods necessary to make your instrument respond to the VXI-11 requests that are important for your instrument.

 See 'TCP/IP Instrument Protocol Specification' at [vxibus](http://www.vxibus.org/specifications.html) for help with the VXI-11 device_xxxx commands.

-For instance here is a very simple VXI-11 time server device that defines an InstrumentDevice handler and overrides or customizes just the device_read() function:
+For instance here is a very simple VXI-11 time server device that defines an InstrumentDevice handler and overrides just the device_read() function of the base class:

     import time
     import vxi11_server as Vxi11